 - adverse country conditions that have a direct negative impact on the applicant.

-Inability of a country to provide medical treatment
+The inability of a country to provide medical treatment

-If you allege that you will suffer hardship if returned to your country of origin because of a medical condition, the officer must be satisfied that you require the treatment, and that the treatment is not available in your country of origin.
+If you allege that you will suffer hardship if returned to your country of origin because of a medical condition, the officer must be satisfied that you require the treatment and that the treatment is not available in your country of origin.

 The onus is on you to provide the following:

-- Documentary evidence from your doctor confirming you have been diagnosed with the condition, the appropriate treatment, and that treatment for the condition is vital to your physical or mental wellbeing; and
+- Documentary evidence from your doctor confirming you have been diagnosed with the condition, the appropriate treatment, and that treatment for the condition is vital to your physical or mental well-being; and

 - Confirmation from the relevant health authorities in the country of origin attesting to the fact that an acceptable treatment is unavailable in your country of origin.